-Name of Outside Corporate Officers Position Attendance at Board of Directors' Meetings and Board of Statutory Auditors' Meetings (Number of times) Main comments Takeshi Natsuno Outside Director 13/13 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on the viewpoint of former director of listed companies and his wide knowledge and experience in Internet business.
-Jutaro Takinami Outside Director 13/13 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience in management of other companies for long term.
-Nozomu Yoshida Outside Director 12/13 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience in Internet business.
-Kazushi Watanabe Outside Statutory Auditor 13/13 14/14 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience on police duty for long term.
-Toshiaki Nakamura Outside Statutory Auditor 13/13 14/14 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience as a public tax accountant.
+Name of Outside Corporate Officers Position Attendance at Board of Directors' Meetings and Board of Statutory Auditors' Meetings (Number of times) Main comments Takeshi Natsuno Outside Director 16/18 - He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on the viewpoint of former director of listed companies and his wide knowledge and experience in Internet business.
+Jutaro Takinami Outside Director 18/18 - He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience in management of other companies for long term.
+Nozomu Yoshida Outside Director 18/18 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience in Internet business.
+Eiji Uda Outside Director 13/13 He has generally given advice and made proposals on matters to be resolved and reported, as necessary, based on his wide knowledge and experience in management of other companies for long term.
+Toshiaki Nakamura Outside Statutory Auditor 18/18 15/15 He has generally given opinions on matters to be resolved and reported, as necessary, based on his wide knowledge and experience as a public tax accountant.
+Setsuo Yamane Outside Statutory Auditor 18/18 15/15 He has generally given opinions on matters to be resolved and reported, as necessary, based on his wide knowledge and experience on police duty for long term